 This could also fall under the collectibles category, but if you have any band-related or concert memorabilia like t-shirts, coffee mugs, and related fanfare, you could make a pretty penny.

 Once a band ends its tour or breaks up, its fan gear can become valuable.
-There will still be die-hard fans who want to get their hands on these collectible items, so if you have fan gear or can find it, there will be nice market out there for flipping.
+There will still be die-hard fans who want to get their hands on these collectible items.
+If you have fan gear or can find it, there will be a nice market out there for flipping.

-When many families get a new baby, they often invest in gear like strollers, cribs, baby swings, and other baby goods.
-As the baby ages out of using those items, parents will start to try to get rid of them.
+When many families have a new baby, they often invest in gear like strollers, cribs, baby swings, and other baby goods.
+As the baby ages out of using those items, parents will start getting rid of them.

 On the flip side, many new parents are looking for discounted baby furniture and equipment, so products like these can be a great niche for flipping.

 This is a great niche to work within if you know auto parts well.
-You can source car parts for cheap or for free from places like junkyards, garage sales, and other places, and then resell them at a nice profit.
+You can source car parts for cheap or free from places like junkyards and garage sales and then resell them at a nice profit.

-The goods news is, you can make money flipping items at many different places, both online and offline.
+The good news is that you can make money flipping items at many different places, both on- and offline.